akattelu/parsel/README.md

-p.literal(str) -- matches the literal string `str` p.untilLiteral(str) -- matches until the literal string `str` or end of string p.newline() -- matches a newline character p.optionalWhitespace() -- matches zero or more spaces, tabs, or newlines p.char() -- matches any single character
+p.literal(str) -- matches the literal string `str` p.untilLiteral(str) -- matches until the literal string `str` or end of string p.newline() -- matches a newline character p.whitespace() -- matches one or more spaces, tabs, or newlines p.optionalWhitespace() -- matches zero or more spaces, tabs, or newlines p.char() -- matches any single character
 ```